 ACC did not conduct and maintain consistent, complete, and verifiable analyses for determining the necessary MQ-9 procurement quantity.
 ACC officials could not provide the underlying support for aircraft quantity determinations.
-Specifically, when we requested documentation supporting their analysis, ACC officials provided informal aircraft quantity determinations that had not been approved by the JROC, and verbally explained the basis of

-ACC officials could not provide the underlying support for aircraft quantity determinations. the planned quantity for mission, training, test, Air National Guard,4 backup, and attrition reserve aircraft.
+Specifically, when we requested documentation supporting their analysis, ACC officials provided informal aircraft quantity determinations that had not been approved by the JROC, and verbally explained the basis of the planned quantity for mission, training, test, Air National Guard, backup, and attrition reserve aircraft.
 According to DoD Directive 5015.2, "DoD Records Management Program," March 6, 2000, it is DoD policy to create, maintain, and preserve records that document the transaction of business and mission in wartime and peacetime to provide evidence of DoD Component organization, functions, policies, procedures, decisions, and activities.